NCPR/diviner-wp-archive-theme/docs-src/content/getting-started.md

 Although not required, we also recommend that **DIVINER** be used in tandem with ElasticPress and an Elasticsearch server account, such as Searchly.
 Elasticsearch will cache search returns in the browse page and improve performance in the real-time multifacet search.

-Other plugins may be used with this theme.
+Other plugins may be used with **DIVINER**.
 We recommend a social media plugin to add social media buttons to each article in either the Sidebar or After Single Title widget area.
 If your managed hosting service does not already provide daily updates, we recommend a plugin to manage scheduled backups.

 \
 \